DigitalPainting/Plugin_Weather_WeatherMaker/Assets/Digital Painting/Plugins/DayNightCycle_WeatherMaker/README.md

 Add the `WeatherMakerCommon/Scenes/WeatherMakerCommon` scene as an additive scene.

-If you are only using the Day Night Cycle you can disable all the children except `DayNightCycle`, `SkySphere` and `LightManager` from the `WeatherMakerSystem` game object.
+If you are only using the Day Night Cycle (i.e. not using the Weather System plugin) you can disable all the children except `DayNightCycle`, `SkySphere` and `LightManager` from the `WeatherMakerSystem` game object.

 If you main scene already has a manager with a `DayNightCycle` and/or `WeatherSystem` component you should remove or disable these.